 Hockessin in New Castle County, Delaware — The American Northeast (Mid-Atlantic)

 Location.
-39° 47.085′ N, 75° 42.322′ W. Marker is in Hockessin, Delaware, in New Castle County.
-Marker is at the intersection of Valley Road and Evanston Road on Valley Road.
+39° 47.092′ N, 75° 42.01′ W. Marker is in Hockessin, Delaware, in New Castle County.
+Marker is on Grant Avenue, on the left when traveling east.
 Touch for map.
-Marker is in this post office area: Hockessin DE 19707, United States of America.
+Marker is at or near this postal address: 634 Grant Avenue, Hockessin DE 19707, United States of America.
 Touch for directions.